IbraTech04/File-Tree-Extractor/README.md

 # File-Tree-Extractor
-This is a Java Script which takes a folder with several nested directories inside and extracts them into one big folder.
+This is a Java Script (No, not Javascript.
+It's a script written in Java) which takes a folder with several nested directories inside and extracts them into one big folder.
 I created this script to aid in my Plex Library transcoding, as HandBrake was unable to parse through my Folder-organized Library of movies.
 However, it can be used for anything that requires comverting trees of folders into one big folder

 ## How to use: